2014 United States House of Representatives elections in New York: District 21

 The 21st district, the state's largest and most rural, includes most of the North Country and borders Vermont to the east.
-The incumbent was Democrat Bill Owens, who had represented the district since 2013, and previously represented the 23rd district from 2009 to 2013.
-He was re-elected in 2012 with 50% of the vote and the district has an even PVI.
+Incumbent Democrat Bill Owens, who had represented the district since 2013, and previously represented the 23rd district from 2009 to 2013, announced he would not seek re-election on January 14, 2014.
+He had been re-elected in 2012 with 50.1% of the vote, and the district had an even PVI.

-Owens, who has been in Congress since winning a 2009 special election, announced he would not seek re-election on January 14, 2014.

 Democratic primary

-For the Democrats, former Republican assemblywoman Dede Scozzafava, chairman of the Essex County Board of Supervisors Randy Douglas, Assemblywoman Addie Jenne Russell, Plattsburgh Town Supervisor Bernie Bassett, director of economic development for Senator Kirsten Gillibrand Jonathan Cardinal, former Oswego Mayor John T. Sullivan, Jr. and former Congressman Scott Murphy all declined to run.
-Former state senator Darrel Aubertine initially left open the possibility of running but also eventually declined.
+For the Democrats, multiple mooted candidates declined to run.
 The Democratic county committee chairs in the district thus nominated Aaron Woolf, a relatively unknown grocery store owner and filmmaker with a home in Elizabethtown, as their nominee at a meeting on February 12, 2014.
 In response, Macomb town councilman Stephen Burke declared his candidacy, but he was removed from the ballot after he filed insufficient ballot petition signatures.
 Green candidate Donald Hassig was also removed for the same reason.
-Woolf has received the Working Families Party nomination.